911 (English group): 2012: Second reunion

 911 reunited in 2012, along with Atomic Kitten, Liberty X, B*Witched, Five and Honeyz, for the ITV2 documentary series The Big Reunion, a show which would feature the bands reuniting for the first time in several years and undergoing two weeks of intense rehearsals ahead of a comeback performance sometime in 2013.
 The show began airing on 31 January 2013, and the second episode, which aired on 7 February, featured Lee, Jimmy and Spike talking about their time together and the difficulties that came with being in a band.

 The six bands performed a sold-out comeback concert at London's Hammersmith Apollo on 26 February 2013.
-However, following the high demand for tickets for the gig and The Big Reunion pulling in record ratings for ITV2, it was announced that a UK arena tour would be taking place from 3–14 May 2013.
+This was followed by a UK arena tour taking place from 3–14 May 2013.
 Two more dates were later added for 16 and 17 May, taking the tour total to 14 shows.
-Due to the arena tour quickly selling out as well, it was announced that the bands from the show will also be going on a mini-Christmas party tour in December 2013.
+It was then announced that the bands would also be going on a mini-Christmas party tour in December 2013.

-On 6 March, 911 made an appearance on Daybreak, where they announced that they had recorded a more up-to-date version of "Bodyshakin'" and were also planning to release new material.
-On 28 March, they appeared on This Morning and confirmed that they would definitely be releasing a new album and touring in 2014.
+On 6 March, 911 made an appearance on Daybreak, where they announced that they had recorded a new version of "Bodyshakin'" and were also planning to release new material.
+On 28 March, they appeared on This Morning and confirmed that they would be releasing a new album and touring in 2014.
 Brennan said: "We're doing a new album, we're going to be touring ourselves next year, so we've got lots of things to look forward to.
 Bring It On!".
 During The Big Reunion arena tour, it was announced that the band's new album would be called Illuminate.
 On 3 August, Brennan tweeted that the album, Illuminate...
 (The Hits and More), would be released on 9 September 2013 alongside their comeback single "2 Hearts 1 Love".
 During another appearance on This Morning on 5 August, 911 spoke about their music comeback and also performed "2 Hearts 1 Love".

 On 20 March 2014, it was announced that 911 and the other boy bands from both the first and second series of The Big Reunion, Five, Blue, 3T, A1, Damage and 5th Story, would go on a nationwide tour in October 2014.

 2019–present: 911 The Reunion and Đức Phúc collaboration

-On 22 June 2019, 911 made a comeback to South East Asia with their concert known as 911 The Reunion in Kuala Lumpur, Malaysia with a sold-out show.
+On 22 June 2019, 911 made a comeback to Southeast Asia with their concert known as 911 The Reunion in Kuala Lumpur, Malaysia with a sold-out show.

-On 9 February 2023, the group collaborated on a music video for the first time with foreign singer Đức Phúc, a young male singer from Vietnam.
-The song is officially called "I do" (Vietnamese: Em đồng ý) with two versions in English and bilingual in English and Vietnamese.
+On 9 February 2023, the group collaborated with Vietnamese singer Đức Phúc for a bilingual version of "I Do" in English and Vietnamese.